ApryseSDK/pdftron-react-native/README.md

 action | string | the action that occurred (add, delete, modify) annotations | array | array of annotation data in the format `{id: string, pageNumber: number}`

+##### annotationPermissionCheckEnabled
+bool, optional, default to false If true, annotation created by user A cannot be modified by user B, else anyone can modify any annotation.

 Example:

 ```js